Blue-Green Algal Bloom Notices

 - Anglers should not eat fish caught from areas that look like spilled paint or pea soup.

 - For more information about health concerns visit http://www.health.ny.gov/ and search "blue green algae".

 If you suspect that you have seen a blue-green algae bloom or you, your family, or pet has been in contact with a blue-green algae bloom follow the 'What should I do?' advice and please fill out and submit the Suspicious Algae Bloom Report Form (PDF, 527 KB).

 You are encouraged to include digital photographs as email attachments with the form (close-up, and landscape showing extent and location of bloom).
 If possible, please include an image from an online mapping application such as Google, Bing or Yahoo Maps, with a marker at the bloom location.

 You may also contact your regional DEC office or contact:

 Email the Division of Water

-Sign up to the Division of Water's Making Waves email listserve to receive weekly updates on blue-green algae bloom notices during the notification season in New York waterbodies.
+Sign up to the Division of Water's Making Waves email listserve to receive weekly updates on blue-green algae bloom notices in New York waterbodies.
 Making Waves also provides information about new and important water-related issues, events and news, which could affect your watershed.